-WIN’s Women Empowerment Fund provides scholarships to individuals and funding to projects that can improve lives and enable economic and individual empowerment.
+WIN’s Women Empowerment Fund provides scholarships and solidarity tickets to individuals and funding to projects that can improve lives and enable economic and individual empowerment.
 Knowing that we are stronger when we join together, WIN has donated 3-5% of its income each year to women’s causes through the WIN fund, which also receives contributions from individuals and companies.
-Despite our small size we have awarded more than 1000 scholarships and supported numerous initiatives.
+Despite our small size we have awarded more than 1000 scholarships and solidarity tickets, as well as supported numerous initiatives.
 We welcome you to make a difference by making a contribution.

 Evaluation and criteria for applicants

 The WIN Scholarship programme of the WIN Fund offers free or subsidized conference participation to women who exemplify the potential to become leaders of tomorrow and to proven leaders operating in difficult economic environments.
 Applicants to this highly competitive program are selected based on their economic need and their potential to effect change and inspire others in their home countries.

 Scholarships cover the conference fee, which includes all sessions, lunches, coffee breaks, networking and social events.
 Scholarships do not include flights or accommodation.
 In light of the hybrid online and in-person format of the 2021 Global WINConference, scholarships will cover the participant fee and possibly internet costs.

 Applications for the 2021 Global WINConference are now open.

 To apply, please send an email to email@example.com with the following: